Double descent: When do neural quantum states generalize?: Results

-\paragraph{Results}\textemdash{}In~\cref{fig:main_DD}(b), the neural-network training and test loss are shown as a function of network size, for networks trained to represent the ground state of the TFIM at $h=1$ for $N=12$ spins.
-Inspired by importance sampling employed in variational Monte Carlo, here $\mathcal{D}_{\rm Train}$ consists of the $75 \%$ of configurations in the Hilbert space {\it with the largest exact ground-state amplitudes}, i.e., $\Omega(\sigma)\geq \Omega(\sigma')$ $\forall \sigma \in \mathcal{D}_{\rm Train}$, $\sigma' \in \mathcal{D}_{\rm Test}$.
-We observe clear features of double descent: the test loss peaks at the interpolation threshold (marked with a black solid line), corresponding to the smallest network size that fits the training data with the highest achieved accuracy.
-Notably, the observed interpolation threshold occurs at a parameter count that exceeds both the Hilbert space dimension (grey dashed line) and the number of training configurations (blue dashed line).
-This behavior is consistent across ten different random network initializations and suggests that NQS, which aim to compress the wavefunction representation using $N_{\rm params} \ll 2^N$, \textit{operate in the underparameterized regime.}
+In~\cref{fig:main_DD}(b), the neural-network training and test loss are shown as a function of network size, for networks trained to represent the ground state of the TFIM at $h=1$ for $N=12$ spins.
+The NQS are trained on $\mathcal{D}_{\rm Train}^{\mathrm{top}\,75\%}$, which consists of the $75 \%$ of configurations in the Hilbert space {\it with the largest exact ground-state amplitudes}.
+This training data yields a simple learning problem, as $\mathcal{D}_{\rm Train}^{\mathrm{top}\,75\%}$ contains nearly all possible information about the target ground state.
+We observe clear features of double descent: The test loss peaks at the interpolation threshold (marked with a black solid line), which corresponds to the smallest network size that fits the training data with the highest achieved accuracy (lowest achieved training loss).
+Notably, the observed interpolation threshold occurs at a parameter count that exceeds both the number of training configurations (blue dashed line) and the Hilbert space dimension (grey dashed line).
+This behavior is consistent across ten different random network initializations and suggests that, in this setting, NQS, which aim to compress the wavefunction representation using $N_{\rm params} \ll 2^N$, \textit{operate in the underparameterized regime.}

-The generalization ability of the network is further investigated using a physically meaningful measure of the quality of the NQS ground-state approximation, the infidelity between the trained NQS and the exact ground state $\mathcal{I} = 1-\vert\langle \Psi_\theta\vert\Omega\rangle\vert^2$.
+We further investigated the generalization ability of the networks using a physically meaningful measure of the quality of the NQS ground-state approximation, the infidelity between the trained NQS and the exact ground state $\mathcal{I} = 1-\vert\langle \Psi_\theta\vert\Omega\rangle\vert^2$.
 In \cref{fig:main_DD}(c), the behavior of the infidelity closely resembles the behavior of the test loss and spans several orders of magnitude, confirming that the observed double descent behavior in the test loss of \cref{fig:main_DD}(b) is of direct relevance to the overall physical accuracy of the obtained ground-state approximation.
-We support this connection further in \cite{supplement}, where similar double descent behavior is observed across various correlation functions.